oracle-livelabs/cloud-database-services/exadata-ocw-hol/storage_indexes/storage_indexes.md

     @lab_storage_indexes_02.sql

 Repeat the statistics query using the SQL script `lab_storage_indexes_01.sql`.
-The statistics show that this query benefits from a storage index.
+The statistic `cell physical IO bytes saved by storage index` shows that this query benefits from a storage index.
 Storage indexes were used to bypass a significant amount of I/O. Queries that benefit from storage indexes can execute more quickly using fewer resources which allows other workloads to benefit from the unused I/O resources.

     @lab_storage_indexes_01.sql